vannizhang/react-d3-charts/README.md

 />
 ```

-## `LineChartBasic` Component
+## Basic Line Chart
-The `LineChartBasic` component renders a basic line chart based on the provided data.
+A basic line chart based on the provided data.

 ### Usage
 ```sh